patrickascher/gofer/docs/reference/go/translation.md

 ## Add raw messages

 To add a raw message, simply use the `translation.AddRawMessage` function.
-This must be added at an early stage of the application.
+This must be added at an early stage of the application (before server.Start()).
 One way is to add it by the `init` function or before the server is started.

 ```go
 func init() {